rverschae/rverschae.github.io/index.md

 From 2020 to 2023, I was director of the Institute of Engineering Sciences, Universidad de O'Higgins, Chile.
 I have been a Postdoctoral Researcher (principal researcher of the FONDECYT Grant N. 3120218) at the [Advanced Mining Technology Center (AMTC)](http://www.amtc.cl), Universidad de Chile, (2011-2013), a visiting foreign researcher (7 months, BecasChile Grant) at the [Kyushu Institute of Technology](http://www.kyutech.ac.jp/), Fukuoka, Japan (2011), a research fellow at the Network Design Research Center,  at the [Kyushu Institute of Technology](http://www.kyutech.ac.jp/), Japan (2009-2010), an associated researcher at the [Fraunhofer IPK-Institute](http://www.ipk.fraunhofer.de/en/homepage/), Berlin, Germany (2004-2005), and a research collaborator of the [Center for Web Research](http://www.cwr.cl/) at Universidad de Chile (2004).

-I have participated in international projects and developed algorithms for large-scale industrial systems, and at age 46 (2024), I am an active researcher with over 60 publications in international conferences and journals.
+I have participated in international projects and developed algorithms for large-scale industrial systems, and at age 47 (2025), I am an active researcher with over 60 publications in international conferences and journals.
+In 2025, he received from the Institute of Engineers of Chile, the Technological and Scientific Development Award for his work on Precision Agriculture.

 * * *